azukan/ZihanYang/_pages/about.md

 ---
 <div style="text-align: justify;">

-<p>I am a first-year Ph.D. student in the [Department of Electrical Engineering and Information Systems](https://www.eeis.t.u-tokyo.ac.jp/) at the [Graduate School of Engineering](https://www.t.u-tokyo.ac.jp/soe), [the University of Tokyo](https://www.u-tokyo.ac.jp/ja/index.html).
+<p>I am a first-year Ph.D. student in the <a href="https://www.eeis.t.u-tokyo.ac.jp/">Department of Electrical Engineering and Information Systems</a> at the [Graduate School of Engineering](https://www.t.u-tokyo.ac.jp/soe), [the University of Tokyo](https://www.u-tokyo.ac.jp/ja/index.html).
 My research focuses on developing innovative neuron models that strike a balance between biological fidelity and computational efficiency.
 Specifically, I am working on creating a mixed-signal neuromorphic chip that leverages these advanced models to enhance computational capabilities in various applications.</p>

 <p>My academic journey has been marked by a deep interest in the intersection of electronics and neuroscience.
 During my undergraduate studies, I developed a solid foundation in electrical engineering principles, which I am now applying to cutting-edge research in neuromorphic engineering.
 My current work involves exploring novel algorithms and optimization techniques, such as Particle Swarm Optimization (PSO) and Bayesian Optimization, to fine-tune neuron models and improve their performance.</p>